Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 I need to leave.

-Both can point to the same action, but the sentence patterns are different.
+Both can point to the same action.
+The sentence patterns are different.
 Must takes the bare infinitive, while need takes the full infinitive.

 Is the bare infinitive more casual than the full infinitive?